jaezak/dubai_housing_predictions/README.md

 ## Final Evaluation and Display:
 * Python script to print or display the overall model performance, including the accuracy report or R-squared.
-* Visualize the model's performance through plots / graphs
+* Visualize the model's performance through plots / graphs.
+* Slide deck for final presentation on Thursday, August 17.